raymondlouie/MiniMarS/README.md

 # Feature matrix with cluster vector example.
 # The 'input_matrix' should be formatted as feature x cell matrix
 input_matrix = sce@assays@data$counts
-# The 'clusters'should be a vector of cell cluster annotations corresponding to each cell (i.e., row of the input_matrix)
+# The 'clusters' should be a vector of cell cluster annotations corresponding to each cell (i.e., the row of the input_matrix)
 clusters = sce$cell_type
 sc_in = processInputFormat(sc_object = input_matrix,
                                clusters_all = clusters,